ahmadshuraih/LB-Tester/readme.md

 #### Functions:

+> convertTestCheckObjectToResultObject(testCheckObject: TestCheckObject): TestResultObject //Extracts the useful informations from the TestCheckObject to make a TestResultObject wich will be written in testresults.json file.<br>
-> check(testChechList: TestCheckObject[]): Promise<void> //Compares the requests results with the expected results and adds the check results to testlog.txt file
+> check(testChechList: TestCheckObject[]): Promise<void> //Compares the requests results with the expected results and adds the check results to testlog.txt file.

 ### tester